-- (1) Determine the location and character of any special obligation bond project, to acquire, construct, and provide the project, and to maintain, repair, and operate and enter into contracts for the management, lease, use, or operation of all or any portion of any special obligation bond project and any existing facilities. - (2) Issue special obligation bonds to pay all or any part of the cost of a special obligation bond project, and to fund or refund any bonds previously issued by the Board of Governors to finance facilities designated as a special obligation bond project.
+- (1) Determine the location and character of any special obligation bond project, to acquire, construct, and provide the project, and to maintain, repair, and operate and enter into contracts for the management, lease, use, or operation of all or any portion of any special obligation bond project and any existing facilities. - (2) Issue special obligation bonds to pay all or any part of the cost of a special obligation bond project, and to fund or refund any bonds

-- Fix and revise from time to time and charge and collect fees, rates, rents, charges, and other income for the use of and for the services furnished by the institution that are designated as obligated resources in connection with a special obligation bond issue.

-[4] Establish and enforce, and to agree through any resolution or trust - Establish and enforce, and to agree through any resolution or trust agreement authorizing or securing bonds under this Article to make and enforce, rules for the use of and services rendered by the institution of the income or receipts to be obtained from the use or services designated as obligated resources in connection with a special obligation bond issue. - (5) Acquire, hold, lease, and dispose of real and personal property in the exercise of its powers and the performance of its duties and to lease all or any part of a special obligation bond project and any existing facilities for any periods of years, not exceeding 40 years, upon any terms and conditions as the Board of Governors determines, subject to the provisions of G.S.
-143-341. - Employ consulting engineers, attorneys, accountants, construction and financial experts, superintendents, managers, and any other employees and agents as may be necessary in its judgment in connection with a special obligation bond project and existing facilities, and to fix their compensation. - (7) Enter into all contracts and agreements necessary or incidental to the performance of its duties and the execution of its powers under this Article. - (8) Receive and accept from any federal, State, or other public agency and any private agency, person, or other entity donations, loans, grants, aid, or contributions of any money, property, labor, or other things of value for a special obligation bond project or any other services provided by the institution that is designated as the obligated resource in connection with a special obligation bond issue, and to agree to apply and use them in accordance with the terms and conditions under which they are provided. - (9) Do all acts and things necessary or convenient to carry out the powers granted by this Article.
+- previously issued by the Board of Governors to finance facilities 1 2 designated as a special obligation bond project.
+3 (3) Fix and revise from time to time and charge and collect fees, rates, 4 rents, charges, and other income for the use of and for the services 5 furnished by the institution that are designated as obligated resources in 6 connection with a special obligation bond issue.
+7 (4) Establish and enforce, and to agree through any resolution or trust 8 agreement authorizing or securing bonds under this Article to make and 9 enforce, rules for the use of and services rendered by the institution of 10 the income or receipts to be obtained from the use or services designated as obligated resources in connection with a special obligation 11 12 bond issue.
+13 (5) Acquire, hold, lease, and dispose of real and personal property in the 14 exercise of its powers and the performance of its duties and to lease all 15 or any part of a special obligation bond project and any existing facilities for any periods of years, not exceeding 40 years, upon any 16 17 terms and conditions as the Board of Governors determines, subject to 18 the provisions of G.S.
+143-341.
+Employ consulting engineers, attorneys, accountants, construction and 19 (6) 20 financial experts, superintendents, managers, and any other employees 21 and agents as may be necessary in its judgment in connection with a special obligation bond project and existing facilities, and to fix their 22 compensation.
+23 24 Enter into all contracts and agreements necessary or incidental to the (7) performance of its duties and the execution of its powers under this 25 Article.
+26 27 Receive and accept from any federal, State, or other public agency and (8) any private agency, person, or other entity donations, loans, grants, aid, 28 29 or contributions of any money, property, labor, or other things of value for a special obligation bond project or any other services provided by 30 the institution that is designated as the obligated resource in connection 31 32 with a special obligation bond issue, and to agree to apply and use them in accordance with the terms and conditions under which they are 33 provided.
+34 35 (9) Do all acts and things necessary or convenient to carry out the powers granted by this Article.
+36 - "§ 116D-25.

-"§ 116D-25.
 Consultation with the Joint Legislative Commission on Governmental Operations.